iter8-tools/iter8/mkdocs/docs/tutorials/load-test-http/overview.md

 !!! tip "Load Testing and SLO Validation for HTTP Services"
     Iter8's HTTP load testing and SLO validation experiments can generate requests for HTTP services, collect built-in latency and error-related metrics, and validate service-level objectives (SLOs).

     **Use-case:** Continuous delivery (CD) of HTTP services is a motivating use-case for this experiment.
-If the HTTP service satisfies the SLOs specified in the experiment, it may be promoted (for example, from a test environment to a production environment).
+If the HTTP service satisfies the SLOs specified in the experiment, it may be safely rolled out (for example, from a test environment to a production environment).

     This experiment is illustrated in the figure below.